 Local Assessment Panel

 The following members have been recruited by the AONB to provide a range of skills, knowledge, sectoral and geographical coverage.
 The Panel will operate under Nolan Principles and will use Defra’s national scoring system for the FiPL programme to assess applications.
-Members: Christine Goodall (Natural England), Justin Seedhouse (National Trust), Brian Butler (NFU), David Chugg (Farmer & Devon NFU Vice Chair), Janet Herniman (Rural & Farm Business Adviser & Mentor), Eirene Williams (AONB Vice Chair), Martin Batt (AONB Vice Chair), Tom Hynes (retired ND Biosphere Biodiversity Officer)
+Members: Christine Goodall (Natural England), Justin Seedhouse (National Trust), Brian Butler (NFU), David Chugg (Farmer & Devon NFU Vice Chair), Janet Herniman (Rural & Farm Business Adviser & Mentor), Eirene Williams (AONB), Martin Batt (AONB Vice Chair), Tom Hynes (retired ND Biosphere Biodiversity Officer)